IgniteUI/igniteui-docfx/docfx_project/components/grid.md

     this.snax.show();
 }
 ```
-These can be wired to user interactions, not necessarily related to the **igx-grid**, for example a button click:
+These can be wired to user interactions, not necessarily related to the **igx-grid**; for example, a button click:
 ```html
 <button igxButton igxRipple (click)="deleteRow($event)">Delete Row</button>
 ```
 <div class="divider--half"></div>

 ### Paging
 **Paging** is initialized on the root **igx-grid** component, and is configurable via the `paging` and `perPage` options.
-Paging is a boolean that controls whether the feature is enabled and the perPage option controls the visible records per page.
+Paging is a Boolean that controls whether the feature is enabled and the perPage option controls the visible records per page.
 Let’s update our grid to provide paging:

 ```html
 <igx-grid #grid1 [data]="data | async" [paging]="true" [perPage]="20" [autoGenerate]="false"></igx-grid>